-Diverse ecosystems, significant geophysical events, and the growing effects of climate change form a complex set of challenges for Latin America and the Caribbean.
-The consequences of fuel emissions impact quality of life in the everyday, with high numbers of deaths attributable to air pollution exposure, and likewise contribute to natural disasters.
-Elevating temperatures raise sea level around the globe, affecting coastal regions and islands especially, and also spur devastating events such as wildfires, which are more and more frequent in South America.
+Diverse ecosystems, wildfires, deforestation, and the growing effects of climate change form a complex set of challenges for Latin America and the Caribbean.
+The consequences of fuel emissions impact the quality of life in the everyday, with high numbers of deaths attributable to air pollution exposure.
+Elevating temperatures raise sea levels around the globe, and spur devastating events such as wildfires, which are increasingly frequent in South America.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 6 chapters, you will quickly find the 33 most important statistics relating to "Environment in Latin America".